 Some of the methods come from social anthropology.
 Some, especially diagramming, were developed and spread in Southeast Asia, as part of agroecosystem analysis, originating in the University of Chiang Mai in 1978 with the work of Gordon Conway and his colleagues.
 For RRA, the University of Khon Kaen in Thailand was a major source of innovation and inspiration in the 1980s.
 Other methods, like matrix scoring, seem to be new.
 What is also new is the way they have all come together, and the way both RRA and PRA seem to know no boundaries of discipline or of geography.
-Interestingly, RRA and PRA, developed in the South, have been transferred to and adopted in the North, are spreading now especially in Canada, Finland, Germany, Ireland, Norway, Sweden, Switzerland, and the UK (Scotland and England).
+Interestingly, RRA and PRA, developed in the "South", have been transferred to and adopted in the "North".